exercism/website-copy/tracks/julia/exercises/pythagorean-triplet/mentoring.md

 end
 ```

-Calculating c from a and b clearly eliminates a huge number of iterations and is the main reason for the speedup.
+Calculating `c` from `a` and `b` clearly eliminates a huge number of iterations making this significantly faster than the previous solution.

 We have also told Julia the type of `triplets` in this version.
 Without an annotation Julia will type `triplets` as `Vector{Any}`, which means a vector of pointers to heap-allocated objects.